Method pages

 The image above shows the first leads of Yorkshire Surprise Major (left) and Quedgeley Surprise Major (right), which are trivial variations of each other.
 It can be seen by inspection that the two are almost identical, with only slight differences in the blue line.

-- There is a sequence of changes in the lead where the same two bells are working together in both methods; AND
+- There is a sequence of adjacent changes in the lead where the same two bells are working together in both methods; and

 - The methods differ only by sequences satisfying conditions 1-3.